JetBrains/intellij-sdk-docs/topics/tutorials/notification_balloons.md

 </tldr>

-<link-summary>Showing relevant information without interrupting the flow using top-level notifications.</link-summary>
+<link-summary>Showing relevant information without interrupting the flow using notification balloons.</link-summary>

-How to show relevant information without interrupting the developer’s flow?
+Sometimes, it is required to show relevant information without interrupting the developer’s flow.
-The most general way is to use the top-level notifications, also known as *notification balloons*.
+The most general way is to use *notification balloons*.
 They inform users of the events or system states related to a project or IDE.

 To display a notification, provide two things.